postlight/trimmings/readme.md

 ## Embed

 Replaces an `<a>` tag with the contents of the link it points to.
 Must be the same host but a different path.
+If the element’s `display` style property is `none`, it will not be replaced.
+If its `display` property changes as the result of a DOM change (like adding a class), its `embed` hint will be followed immediately.

     <a data-redact-embed="main">Thumbnails</a>